As I like: Badly begun, half lost

 - Resolving disputed constitutional issues will require engagement in good faith by major party leaders

-May 21, 2014-In less than a week, we will reach a date that will remind us of the good as
+In less than a week, we will reach a date that will remind us of the good as

 well as the bad of post-2006 politics.
 The 28th of May symbolises the hopes and aspirations of the country as the first Constituent Assembly (CA) met in 2008, and also the frustration and sadness four years later when the political parties failed the people miserably by not coming up with a new constitution.